buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

-Server setup for Windows users
+Server setup for new users
 ========================================

 ### Authorship: